This page is totally under construction!

 Documentation

 Documentation is the system by which you indicate the sources of the information you borrow in order to write a report.
-Many engineers use the system created by the Institute of Electrical and Electronics Engineers (IEEE), examples of which are shown in the figures throughout this chapter.
-Other engineering documentation systems vary only slightly from the IEEE system.
-(See Chapter 11 for details.)
+Many engineers use the system created by the Institute of Electrical and Electronics Engineers (IEEE), examples of which are shown in the figures throughout this chapter and guidelines for which are shown in .
+As you'll see, this book espouses a simplified version of the IEEE documentation system.

 Related Information